-Our online course offers you ten Teeline shorthand lessons, plus a minute taking course, advanced exercises for those wanting to refresh their Teeline, 250+ dictations ranging from 30 wpm to 120 wpm, plus one to one support from a Tutor if you wish.
+Our online course offers you ten Teeline shorthand lessons, plus a minute taking course, advanced exercises for those wanting to refresh their Teeline, 250+ dictations ranging from 30 wpm to 120 wpm.
 Below you will find examples from our lessons to give you an idea of how they are constructed and the types of exercises, videos, worksheets etc., that are included in the course.

 At the begining of each lesson is a suggested timetable that you can choose to work to if you wish.
 However, you can complete the lessons at your own pace if you wish.